PalouseDH/symposium/outlines/day-1.md

 ## Objectives

-- Critical understanding of digitization workflows.
+- Critical understanding of digitization workflows and standards.
 - Digital literacy to work with digital files and data.
 - Understand and create metadata.
 - Create a digital collection.